hkustgz-zhang-lab/Forbench/README.md

 The framework supports two complementary testbench styles:

-- **Active stepping:** a single testbench explicitly drives inputs and calls `dut.step()` to advance the DUT.
+- **Active-stepping:** a single testbench explicitly drives inputs and calls `dut.step()` to advance the DUT.
 This style is useful for fixed-latency datapaths and cycle-accurate checks.
-- **Coroutine based:** concurrent testbench tasks are registered with `@register_task` and synchronized using `wait_cycle`, `wait_cond`, and `wait_task`.
+- **Coroutine-based:** concurrent testbench tasks are registered with `@register_task` and synchronized using `wait_cycle`, `wait_cond`, and `wait_task`.
 When a `wait_cond` condition can be both true and false under the current symbolic constraints, Forbench forks the symbolic execution and